 - Most cooks and chefs are not specialized in PFC and show a gap in job-specific skills (such as nutritional physiology), and ICT and engineering applied to food; - Existing curricula for the specialization of chefs in PFC are designed and delivered under local initiatives and don't refer to a formalised EU occupational profile based on WHO and EU politics recommendations; and - Policy makers, institutional stakeholders and representatives of market demand need guidance, time and funding for investing on the integrated culinary/clinical approach.

-The overarching objective of NECTAR therefore is to: "deliver an EU Occupational Profile for Chef Gastro-Engineering (CGE) and an EU Curriculum for the certification of this profile.
+The overarching objective of NECTAR therefore is to: "deliver an EU Occupational Profile for Chef Gastro-Engineering (CGE) and a flexible Curriculum that meets the needs and requirements from individual regions and countries for this profile.